VatsJari/MicroFace/README.md

 ```

+This code snippet performs the following actions:

-1. Creates a list called import to store various data objects.
+1. Creates a list called `import` to store various data objects.
 2. Specifies the folder paths for the text files containing the data.
 3. Retrieves a list of all the text file names in the specified folder paths.
-4. Merges all the text files into two dataframes (df_soma and df_cell) and adds a FileName column indicating the file name.
+4. Merges all the text files into two dataframes (`df_soma` and `df_cell`) and adds a `FileName` column indicating the file name.
-5. Extracts the condition information from the FileName column and creates a Condition column in the dataframes.
+5. Extracts the condition information from the `FileName` column and creates a `Condition` column in the dataframes.
-6. Deletes the FileName column from the dataframes.
+6. Deletes the `FileName` column from the dataframes.
 7. Renames the column names by removing "AreaShape_" and adding "_soma" or "_cell" as a suffix.
-8. Merges the df_soma and df_cell dataframes into one using specified column matches.
+8. Merges the `df_soma` and `df_cell` dataframes into one using specified column matches.
 9. Removes unwanted columns from the merged dataframe.
 10. Reads the injury center coordinates from an Excel file.
-11. Adds the injury X and Y coordinates to the main dataframe (df_all) based on specified column matches.
+11. Adds the injury X and Y coordinates to the main dataframe (`df_all`) based on specified column matches.
-12. Adds columns for condition and time point by splitting the Condition_cell column.
+12. Adds columns for condition and time point by splitting the `Condition_cell` column.
 13. Renames specific columns in the dataframe.
-14. Exports the resulting dataframe (df_all) as an Excel file.
+14. Exports the resulting dataframe (`df_all`) as an Excel file.

 (Note: Please ensure that the folder paths and file paths provided in the code are accurate and accessible according to your file locations)